List of Cthulhu Mythos deities: Lu-Kthu

-Lu-Kthu (Birth-womb of the Great Old Ones or Lew-Kthew) is a titanic, planet-sized mass of entrails and internal organs.
-On closer examination it appears a wet, warty globe, covered with countless ovoid pustules and spider-webbed with a network of long, narrow tunnels.
+Lu-Kthu (Birth-womb of the Great Old Ones, Great Vortex, Lew-Kthew) is an Outer God who is a titanic, planet-sized mass of entrails and internal organs.
+On closer examination, it appears a wet, warty globe, covered with countless ovoid pustules and spider-webbed with a network of long, narrow tunnels.
 Each pustule bears the larva of a Great Old One.

+Lu-Kthu is the origin from which the gods of the Pantheon of Lu-Kthu were born.
+The true form of Lu-Kthu is unclear; theories have been proposed suggesting that Lu-Kthu is a physical entity, a star, a nebula, a separate entity possessing all of these characteristics, or a "Great Vortex".
+The depiction shown above is based on a painting featuring Lu-Kthu.

+Lu-Kthu is the primary deity of the “Lu-Kthu Cycle (Lu-Kthu Mythos),” which is derived from the Cthulhu Mythos.

 Mh'ithrha

-An invisible wolf-like fiend similar to Fenrir of Norse mythology (if not coincident).
-Mh'ithrha (Arch-Lord of Tindalos) is the lord of the Hounds of Tindalos, and the most powerful.
+Mh'ithrha (Arch-Lord of Tindalos) is an invisible wolf-like fiend similar to Fenrir of Norse mythology (if not coincident).
+Mh'ithrha is the lord of the Hounds of Tindalos, and the most powerful.
 Although not an actual Outer God as such, its form and astounding powers defy standard classification.
 Mh'ithra's eternal battle with Yog-Sothoth is said to be legendary.
+This fact demonstrates that Mh'ithrha is a truly powerful entity, as approaching Yog-Sothoth.

 Mlandoth and Mril Thorion

-Mlandoth is a primal entity or force, not dissimilar to the Nameless Mist or Darkness, although it is uncertain if it is a place, conscious being, or an inconceivable maelstrom of unknown forces and properties outside the perceptible cosmos.
+Mlandoth and Mril Thorion are two Outer Gods who primordial entity or force, not dissimilar to the Nameless Mist or Darkness, although it is uncertain if it is a place, conscious being, or an inconceivable maelstrom of unknown forces and properties outside the perceptible cosmos.
 It is mentioned in Uralte Schrecken as a kind of prime archetype from which all mythical god-heads are derived.

 According to the cycle surrounding these beings, they are a sort of cosmic yin and yang, whose meeting resulted in the creation of all things (although Azathoth is usually attributed to this).
 Their joinings routinely create and destroy matter and entities.
 One of the beings created in this way was the inimical Outer God Ngyr-Khorath.

-Mril Thorion is an Outer God who, along with Mlandoth, serve as Yin and Yang.
+It is said that Mlandoth and Mril Thorion manifested from Yidh Nak as a result of the titanic explosion at the beginning of the universe.
+Mlandoth, together with Mril Thorion generated a "vortex" by being omnipresent throughout all time and space and continuously intersecting with one another; this vortex gave rise to all.

 Mlandoth and Mril Thorion were created by Walter C. DeBill Jr., but were suggested years earlier by Clark Ashton Smith.
 Walter C. DeBill Jr. is an author of horror and science fiction short stories and a contributor to the Cthulhu Mythos.

-He created the parallel Mlandoth Cycle.
+Walter C. DeBill Jr. created a parallel to the Cthulhu Mythos, the “Mlandoth Cycle (Mlandoth Mythos),” with Mlandoth and Mril Thorion as its supreme deities.
+Walter C. DeBill Jr. identifies these two deities as corresponding to Azathoth.